Carl Kiekhaefer: 1955

 Kiekhaefer had six drivers race for him during the 45-event season.
-The drivers had a combined 22 wins, 47 Top-10s, and 23 poles in their 64 races.
+The drivers had a combined 22 wins, 47 top-tens, and 23 poles in their 64 races.

-Tim Flock was the number one driver, entering 38 events, with 18 wins, 18 poles, and 32 Top-10 finishes on his way to the NASCAR championship.
+Tim Flock was the number one driver, entering 38 events, with 18 wins, 18 poles, and 32 top-ten finishes on his way to the NASCAR championship.
 Kiekhaefer and Flock had a falling out early in the 1956 season.